bnediction/scBoolSeq/README.md

 # create a synthetic frame, with two samples per boolean state,
 # fixing the rng's seed for reproducibility
-# specyfing the number of threads to use
 scbool_nestorowa.simulate(fully_bin, n_threads=4, seed=1234, n_samples=2)
 #               Kdm3a    Coro2b  8430408G22Rik      Phf6
 # HSPC_031    7.328819  0.000000       8.087928  0.923352